cecat/MyHASS/index.md

 adjust the temperature.
 Fortunately that is an edge case that has not materialized by once or twice in 25 year so far.

+In addition to reporting crawl space temperature, the Electron will send a warning message (using the MQTT topic mapped in HA to a boolean) when the crawl space drops to 37F, and a similar warning message when the temperature hits 35F.
+I had automations to send me texts, turn on lights, etc. when these were received so that I could manually increae the heat via remote access to my Nest thermostat.

+While we were experiencing the deep freeze around here in January 2024 I decided to automate these adjustments.

 The code is
 [github.com/cecat/Crawlspacer/](https://github.com/cecat/Crawlspacer/)
 and also has some internal logic to send warning messages if the temperature hits 35F and again if it hits 32F.  (more on this below)

-So the Electron gives me crawlspace temperature, and for outdoor temperature I use a
+The Electron gives me crawlspace temperature, and for outdoor temperature I use a
 HA weather plug in ([Meteorologisk Institutt](Met.no)), though there are several like this.
 In this case, based on the Lat/Lon you configure it finds the closest National Weather Service station.

-My finite state machine has four states, which are 'danger levels' zero through 3.
-These are each based on the outdoor temperature (OT) and crawlspace temperature (CT).
-Moving into a state involves changing the thermostat setting to increase or decrease the temperature in the home:
+I implemented a rules-based control system using a finite state machine approach with four states, each a 'danger level,' zero through 3.
+State changes  are each triggered by outdoor temperature (OT) and crawlspace temperature (CT) thresholds.
+When moving into a given state the thermostat setting is increased or decreased:

 |Danger Level | Outside Temperature | Crawlspace Temperature | Set HVAC to: |
 | :---        | :---                | :---                   | :---         |